The foundation of the School of Education’s Catholic education programs is based on the Catholic, Jesuit identity of Saint Louis University.

 who have been historically underserved through high school and on to college and career

-high school, and scholarships for high school.
+and scholarships for high school.

 In 2020, Access Academies integrated its successful middle school enrichment and high school and college support programs into Saint Louis University’s School of Education.
 Doing so strengthened SLU’s connection to students in local Catholic schools and their surrounding neighborhoods, and allowed Access to leverage the School of Education’s expertise.